Kathryn H. Schmitz: Career

 Upon receiving her PhD, Schmitz joined the University of Minnesota's School of Public Health faculty before accepting a position at the University of Pennsylvania (UPenn).
-She later recalled that she chose to switch institutions because of UPenn's "strong exercise physiology program."
+She later recalled that she chose to switch institutions for family reasons.
 While at the University of Minnesota, Schmitz conducted a small scale study on women with or without lymphedema and strength training.
-The results found that lymphedema symptoms go better in women who did strength training, as well as improved their strength, body fat percentage, and their quality of life.
-As an assistant professor of epidemiology at the Penn State University College of Medicine, Schmitz's research focused on understanding the connection between physical activity and diseases.
-In 2006, she launched a study on the effectiveness of YMCA memberships combined with supervised strength training classes on overweight and obese women.
+The results found that lymphedema symptoms got better in women who did strength training, as well as improved their strength, body fat percentage, and their quality of life.
+Importantly, contrary to clinical guidelines at the time, the slowly progressive resistance training program did not result in any onset or worsening of breast cancer related lymphedema.
+As an assistant professor of epidemiology at the University of Pennsylvania, Schmitz's research continued to focus on understanding the connection between physical activity and cancer.
+In 2007, she published results of the SHE study, which demonstrated that twice weekly supervised strength training over two years on attenuated visceral fat gains among midlife overweight and obese women.
 Her research began to gain more attraction when she published her randomized trial of weight lifting for breast cancer survivors.

-As an associate professor in the department of biostatistics and epidemiology, Schmitz established the SHE study (for Strong, Healthy and Empowered), to prove that resistance exercise significantly slowed middle-age weight gain.
-By June, she was appointed the lead author of the first American College of Sports Medicine Roundtable on Exercise for Cancer Survivors, which published guidance for exercise testing and prescription for cancer survivors.
-Formally, upper body exercises were discouraged for survivors, but Schmitz's research suggested that patients avoid inactivity both during and after cancer treatment.
-She later co-published a randomized trial study which was aimed at determining the benefits breast cancer survivors without lymphedema could enjoy through weightlifting.
-Her research team compared the results one year of weight lifting intervention could have on survivors at risk for breast cancer–related lymphedema.
+Results from this trial reversed prior clinical guidelines from the American Cancer Society, Susan G Komen Foundation, and the National Cancer Institute, which all guided women to avoid lifting anything heavier than 5-15 pounds ever again after breast cancer, to avoid onset or worsening of lymphedema.
+The trial demonstrated no risk for women at risk and a reduction of worsening of lymphedema among women already diagnosed with the condition.
 Her research was recognized by the National Lymphedema Network with the awarding of the Catalyst Award for "being a researcher whose work has stimulated thought, discussion, and debate that leads to improvement in patient care for those with lymphedema."